-Project-based learning continues to be thread in the elementary school in grades 3, 4 and 5.
+Project-based learning is a common thread for grades 3, 4 and 5.
 There is an emphasis on critical thinking, independence, confidence and collaboration.
 The students are supported with a variety of specialists in Art, Technology, Library, Physical Education, and Life Skills.
-Students advance to the upper grade French teacher, Monsieur Palomo where grammar, dialogue, and vocabulary in the French language are taught daily.Learn more about the different aspects of the Elementary experience at Ecole Notre Dame des Victoires.
+Students advance to the upper grade French teacher, Monsieur Palomo where grammar, dialogue, and vocabulary in the French language are taught daily.Learn more about the different aspects of the Elementary experience at École Notre Dame des Victoires.

 The Buddy program pairs up students in the primary grades with students in the junior high.
 Activities shared includes pen pals, storytelling, oral interpretation of children’s literature and other field trips during the year.
 Students in grades 1st & 7th, 2nd & 6th and 3rd, 4th, 5th are paired up and meet throughout the year to create projects or enjoy activities.
 All activities help to build bonds between the children and generally strengthens our school community.
 In addition, a sense of support and care is experienced by the students.
 Many of these relationships have become very special to students who have maintained deep bonds even after graduation.